alpine9000/roidserver/README.md

 About
 -----
 _roidserver_ is the server component for [Metro Siege](https://metrosiege.com) online co-op.
-Clients connect to the server, are matched by a supplied GAME ID, then will be able to play co-operatively.
+Clients connect to the server, are matched by a supplied GAME ID, then will be able to play cooperatively.
 The server facilitates communication between each pair of clients.

 Configuration
 -------------